Volksgarten, Vienna

-The Volksgarten (People's Garden) is a public park in the Innere Stadt, the first district of Vienna, Austria.
+The Volksgarten is a public park in the Innere Stadt, the first district of Vienna, Austria.
 Opened in 1823, it was Vienna's first public park.

 History

 In 1809, following France's decisive victory over Austria in the War of the Fifth Coalition, French troops occupying Vienna destroyed a major defensive bastion of the Hofburg, the Burgbastei.
 Instead of rebuilding it, the area around the Hofburg was redesigned.
 Court architect Ludwig Gabriel von Remy planned the construction of what is now known as the Heldenplatz, flanked on either side by two parks: the Volksgarten and the Burggarten.
 Remy collaborated with gardener Franz Antoine the Elder, who was responsible for the horticultural design.

 During the park’s construction, architect Pietro Nobile designed the Theseustempel, a recreation of the Temple of Hephaestus in Athens, built specifically to house Theseus Slaying the Centaur, a statue by Antonio Canova.
 The adjacent Paradeisgartel, located on the fortification wall, was redesigned during the creation of the Volksgarten and later connected to the park by a ramp.

 The park was officially opened on 1 May 1823.
 Two coffee houses, one in the Volksgarten and one in the Paradeisgartel, were constructed, both owned by Peter Corti.
 The coffee houses attracted many visitors and hosted numerous concerts, including performances by Joseph Lanner and Johann Strauss I.